naivary/govm/README.md

 # Purpose
-vagrant-wrapper or govm (which is called govm because it will be implemented in go in the future with a proper API) is currently a shell-wrapper for vagrant to:
+vagrant-wrapper or govm (which is called govm because it will be implemented in go in the future with a proper API) is currently a shell-wrapper for vagrant to create automatically:
-* create a highly configurable virtual machine
+* one highly configurable virtual machine
-* run any action you know from vagrant
+* run any action you know from vagrant on this machine
   * ssh
   * destroy
   * start
   * halt
-* create a group of virtual machines with multiple config-files
+* create a group of virtual machines with multiple config-files reperesent each virtual machine
-* manage the group with the know commands destroy/start/halt
+* manage the group with the known commands (destroy/start/halt)
 * export a group or one virtual machine as an .ova file

+# Requirements
+The only requirement that is needed is **HashiCorp Vagrant** and **Oracle VirtualBox**.
+Because of these requirements there are also some *init scripts* for **windows (wsl)** and **ubuntu**;

+**wsl.sh**
+The init script wsl.sh will install *Chocolatey, Oracle VirtualBox, HashiCorp Vagrant*.
+It will also try to create a Host-Only adapter with the IPv4: 192.168.56.1/24.
+This is only the windows part.
+For HashiCorp Vagrant to run properly using wsl there are some ENV-Variables needed.
+1. `export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS="1"`
+2. `export PATH="$PATH:/mnt/c/Program Files/Oracle/VirtualBox"`
+These ENV-Variables will be appended to your `~/.bashrc` so the will be permanently set.
+Becuase govm.sh is using some `sudo` commands for removing and creating folders you may be asked to enter a password.
+Because this is killing the User-Experience it will also create an file `/etc/sudoers.d/<username>` and will allow the current user to run any sudo commands without entering the password.
 # Documentation

 ## Usage ##